 Samson Kills Even More People

 The Philistines arrive with 1,000 men to overpower Samson and bring him to justice.
-Again the Bible says, “The Spirit of the Lord rushed upon Samson”.
-Telling us that what was about to happen wasn’t by Samson’s strength, but God’s.
+Again the Bible says, “The Spirit of the Lord rushed upon Samson” telling us that what was about to happen wasn’t by Samson’s strength, but God’s.

 Samson goes berserk.
 He breaks his chains and picks up a fresh donkey bone and strikes down everyone.
-(Judges 15:14-17) Again ignoring the vow, he was supposed to be following.
+(Judges 15:14-17) Again ignoring the vow he was supposed to be following.

 Not only is he disregarding God, he’s being unwise.
 He again ventured into a Philistine town and drew a large crowd that wanted him dead.
 (Judges 16:1-3) But using his strength he escaped.

-At this point, Samson has continually broken the first two vows he had taken, but he still hadn’t broken the last one.
+At this point in the story of Samson he has continually broken the first two vows he had taken, but he still hadn’t broken the last one.
 His hair.
 He still had his strength, which he uses to be increasingly foolish and get what he wants.

 In Judges 16:6-22 we see Delilah seduce Samson and then beg him to tell her his secret to his strength.
 And he tells her a lie to appease her, she ties him up, calls in the Philistines, Samson breaks free and kills them.
 This plays out over and over again.

 Now I’m not sure why Samson kept letting Delilah tie him up… Well, I have one idea, but we aren’t going to go there…

 He has to know at this point that she is just with him to trap him.
 But he doesn’t care.
 He doesn’t care about wisdom, he doesn’t care about what God says is best, His ONLY concern is getting what he wants.